jchrisfarris/aws_scripts/README-deploy_stack.md

 ## Future Work
-- Support YAML templates
+- ~~Support YAML templates~~ Done
-- Support json/js comments "//", and strip those out before sending to AWS (which does not support comments)
+- ~~Support json/js comments "//", and strip those out before sending to AWS (which does not support comments)~~ AWS Supports YAML Now
 - Feed outputs of a pre-install script into template parameters
 - More robust leveraging of the Cloudformation ChangeSets.
 - Better Docs on how to leverage ChangeSets